SiddharthSharabu-1729/Ball-Brick-Game/README.md

 # Ball-Brick-Game

+### To Play this game

+To play this game just clone this repository and run

+` python ballbrick.py `

 ### Read the Instructions carefully below

 1. Firstly you need to specify the size of the game environment